spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/spryker-cloud-commerce-os-management.md

 template: concept-topic-template
 ---

-The goal of this RACI Matrix is to define and document responsibilities, consultation- and reporting-obligations while providing Platform-as-a-Service (PaaS) hosting for a Spryker customer.
+This RACI Matrix defines responsibilities, consultation and reporting obligations while providing Platform-as-a-Service (PaaS) hosting for Spryker customers.

 ## Glossary

-**Responsible**: Those who do the work to complete the task.
+**Responsible**: Those who do the work to complete a task.

-**Accountable**: The one ultimately answerable for the correct and thorough completion of the deliverable or task, and the one who delegates the work to those responsible.
+**Accountable**: The one ultimately answerable for the correct and thorough completion of a deliverable or task, and the one who delegates the work to those responsible.

-**Consulted**: Those whose opinions are sought, typically subject matter experts; and with whom there is two-way communication.
+**Consulted**: Those whose opinions are sought, typically subject matter experts; and with whom there is a  two-way communication.

-**Informed**: Those who are kept up-to-date on progress, often only on completion of the task or deliverable; and with whom there is just one-way communication.
+**Informed**: Those who are kept up to date on progress, often only on completion of a task or deliverable; and with whom there is just one-way communication.

 **Application**: Customer Commerce Solution build using Spryker Commerce OS.